Highlights from the Ratings and Financial Report for Livent Corporation (LTHM)

 Sponsored

-The average price from analysts is $24.44, which is -$0.74 below the current price.
-LTHM currently public float of 145.46M and currently shorts hold a 18.49% ratio of that float.
-Today, the average trading volume of LTHM was 2.85M shares.
+The average price from analysts is $24.44, which is $0.82 above the current price.
+LTHM currently public float of 145.46M and currently shorts hold a 18.29% ratio of that float.
+Today, the average trading volume of LTHM was 2.74M shares.

 LTHM’s Market Performance

-LTHM stocks went down by -2.61% for the week, with a monthly jump of 0.57% and a quarterly performance of 33.62%, while its annual performance rate touched 225.50%.
-The volatility ratio for the week stands at 4.70% while the volatility levels for the past 30 days are set at 5.30% for Livent Corporation.
-The simple moving average for the period of the last 20 days is -1.13% for LTHM stocks with a simple moving average of 24.69% for the last 200 days.
+LTHM stocks went down by -2.12% for the week, with a monthly drop of -7.16% and a quarterly performance of 23.16%, while its annual performance rate touched 174.11%.
+The volatility ratio for the week stands at 4.55% while the volatility levels for the past 30 days are set at 5.07% for Livent Corporation.
+The simple moving average for the period of the last 20 days is -7.10% for LTHM stocks with a simple moving average of 16.11% for the last 200 days.

 Analysts’ Opinion of LTHM